 How to Remove Burrs, Stickers, and Mats the Right Way

 - Remove burrs by hand as soon as you can.
-It’s much easier to pull a burr from your dog’s outer furr before it works its way in.
+It’s much easier to pull a burr from your dog’s outer fur before it works its way in.
+I do this on-trail as soon as I see them!

-- Get any big tangles out using a pin and bristle brush (#1).
+- Get any big tangles out using a pin and bristle brush (#1 below).

-- Use a rotating tooth comb (#2 and #3) to remove burrs that you can’t get out by hand.
+- Use a rotating tooth comb (#2 and #3 below) to remove burrs that you can’t get out by hand.
 To reduce discomfort for your dog, brush smaller chunks of fur rather than huge swaths of fur.

 - For tough tangles, use a wide-spaced rotating tooth comb first (#2).
 Brush the tip of section of fur from a given section first (leaving the tangles closer to the roots alone for now).
 Once that’s smooth, brush the next subsection of fur closer to the root.
 Then brush the whole section of fur, root to tip.

-- Crush the burr’s spines if needed using pliers.
+- Crush the burr’s spines using pliers.
 This will help remove the burr – but it’s generally not a necessary step.
 Use a dematting tool (#4) to remove the crushed burrs.

 - Gently pull apart mats using your fingers.
 Watch out for stickers!
 A bit of spray-on leave-in conditioner can work wonders.